colinfaivre/colinfaivre/README.md

 # Colin Faivre

-- 🔭 Lead Front-End Engineer #opentowork
+- 🔭 Senior Software Engineer #opentowork
-- 👾 TS/Go Web games hobbyist @ [Octodrome](https://github.com/octodrome)
+- 👾 TS/Go Chess game hobbyist @ [Octodrome](https://github.com/octodrome)

 ## About Me

-Lead Front-End Engineer with proven expertise in Vue.js, refactoring and writing maintainable code.
+Front-End Engineer with proven expertise in Vue.js, refactoring and writing maintainable code.
 Passionate about building, learning, sharing knowledge and inspiring peers to grow.
 Deeply interested in best practices and tools to make my teammates work smoother and proud to deliver faster and safer.
-Seeking a team where I can start a full-stack ♥︎ story with the Go programming language.
+Seeking a team where I can start a full-stack ♥︎ story with the Go programming language and continue exploring DevOps.

 ## Technical Skills
 - __Languages__: Typescript, Javascript, Go, Bash